 However, something I don’t want you to do is be scared or demonize sugar.
-Especially with the holidays, don’t be stressing about the sugar in that chocolate chip cookie.
-Sugar has a place in your lifestyle it is a matter of finding what works for you.
+Especially with the holidays, don’t be stressing about it in that chocolate chip cookie.
+It has a place in your lifestyle it is a matter of finding what works for you.

-I know I just said that sugar is the best for our body, but sugar does have a place in our lifestyle.
+I know I just said that it isn’t the best for our body, but sugar does have a place in our lifestyle.
 When it comes to sugar, natural sources such as fruits are not harmful.
 The only way they’re harmful is if you’re allergic, have a autoimmune disorder, gut issues, and so on.

 With fruits, they also contain fiber and micronutrients.
 The fiber helps to slow the digestion of the sugar into glucose.
 This will prevent your blood sugar from taking a major spike especially if your pair it with fat.
 Take an apple for example, the fiber is in the skin.
 The apple also contains good sources of Vitamin C and Potassium.
 Plus if you pair it with peanut butter you have a delicious snack.

 Therefore, natural sources of sugar can be beneficial for your body.
 However, again mix and match the fruits that work for you.
-Some great examples are bananas, berries (lowest in sugar content), medjool dates, kiwis, peaches, and more.
+Some great examples are bananas, berries (low glycemic), medjool dates, kiwis, peaches, and more.

 As for baked goods or snacks, I highly recommend you check out my Thicc Coconut Flour Brownies (sweetened with maple syrup), which you can find here or any of the energy bites (sweetened with Medjool dates).
 My personal favorites are the Cacao Pecan Energy Bites found here or the Almond Joys found here.

-Sugar is not only addictive, but it also causes significant damage to our body.
-Many causes of health issues such as acne, aches and pains, and mental fog can be caused by too much sugar.
+Not only is it addictive, but it also causes significant damage to our body.
+Many causes of health issues such as acne, aches and pains, and mental fog can be caused by consuming too much.

 It has been linked in increasing inflammation in the body.
 This is caused by the immune response, in which the body release cytokines to fight off.
 However, continues consumption of processed sugar over time can lead to low grade inflammation.